 The estimated fair value of the options ranges between 2.5p and 9.8p.
 These were calculated by applying the Black-Scholes option pricing model.
-The model inputs were the share price at the date of grant, the appropriate exercise price, expected volatility of 30.7% (2021: 30.7%) and a risk free interest rate of 0.8% (2021: 0.8%).
+The model inputs were the share price at the date of grant, the appropriate exercise price, expected volatility of 30.7% (2022: 30.7%) and a risk free interest rate of 0.8% (2022: 0.8%).
 It was assumed that option holders would exercise their options during the first year after the option vesting date.
 The volatility measured at the standard deviation of continuously compounded share returns is based on statistical analysis of daily share prices over the period of one year to the date of grant.

-The options outstanding at 31 December 2022 had exercise prices ranging from 8p to 29p and the weighted average remaining contractual life of the options was 3.4 years.
+The options outstanding at 31 December 2023 had exercise prices ranging from 12.25p to 29.00p and the weighted average remaining contractual life of the options was 3.3 years.

-The Group and Company recognised a total expense of £1,000 (2021: £32,000) in respect of equity settled share options.
+The Group and Company recognised no expense in the year (2022: £1,000) in respect of equity settled share options.